KacperKiec/calculator-ipv4-app/README.md

 **calculator-ipv4-app**

 calculator-ipv4-app is a private project created for educational purposes and as part of a portfolio.
-It is the first project where the Angular framework was utilized.
+It is the first project where I used Angular.
 The application is designed for calculations related to IPv4 addressing.

 **Table of Contents**